Tintagel: Birds

 The birds of the coast are well worth observing: in 1935 an anonymous writer mentions Willapark as the scene of spectacular flocks of seabirds (eight species); inland he describes the crows (including the Cornish chough and the raven) and falcons which frequent the district.
 B. H. Ryves mentions the razorbill as numerous at Tintagel (perhaps the largest colony in the county) and summarises reports from earlier in the century.
 In 1991, a local bird keeper, Jon Hadwick, published Owl Light about his experiences keeping ten owls and a buzzard.
 In the early days of the Royal Society for the Protection of Birds Charles Hambly (also known for saving shipwrecked sailors) was a correspondent for the Society.
 A hundred years later Harry Sandercock observed that even modern agricultural changes had not reduced the bird populations.

+Plants of the environs of Tintagel

+"Within easy reach of Tintagel at least 385 varieties of flowers, 30 kinds of grasses, and 16 of ferns can be found ... a 'happy hunting ground' for botanists" and a list of thirty-nine of the rarest is given.
+(Contribution by E.M.S. to W. J. C. Armstrong's Rambler's Guide, 1935.)

 Social and cultural life

 Tintagel was the venue for the Gorsedh Kernow in 1964.

 Social and sporting activities and associations

 The Social Hall established by Mrs Ruth Homan and the Old School in Fore Street have been the chief meeting places during most of the 20th century.
 Both the Women's Institute and the football and cricket teams are well-supported.
 Tintagel A.F.C. were champions of Cornwall in 1955–56 and have been in existence over a hundred years; goalkeeper Harry Cann also played for Plymouth Argyle F.C.
 Until the 1930s there were two golf courses and a few tennis courts: neither golf course reopened in the postwar period.
 Camelford Rugby Football Club was formed in 2008 and plays its home matches at Parc Tremain, Tintagel.
+Cornish wrestling tournaments, for prizes, have been held in Tintagel.

 The Tintagel Orpheus Male Voice Choir was founded in 1926 by Jack Thomas, a Welshman who worked at Trevillet Quarry.
 The choir has rehearsed weekly, and performed frequently, ever since.